Suraj-Vashista-BK/receiptPractice/readme.md

 For the retailer name, the pattern `^[\\w\\s\\-]+$` is used, which matches letters, numbers, spaces, and hyphens only.
 However, in the example provided, `M&M Corner Market` is mentioned as valid, even though it contains `&`, which should technically not be allowed.

-Considering that the testing scripts might contain this case, I made small arrangement to the regex to allow `&` additionally.
+Considering that the testing scripts might contain this case, I made a small arrangement to the regex to allow `&` additionally.
 No other special characters are allowed.
-Therefore, the retailer name regex allows letters, numbers, spaces, hyphens, and ampersands.
+Therefore, the retailer name regex `^[\\w\\s\\-&]+$` allows letters, numbers, spaces, hyphens, and ampersands.

-This change is only done for retailer name field.
-Rest of the fields stricly follow the pattern mentioned in [api.yml](https://github.com/Suraj-Vashista-BK/ReceiptProcessor/blob/main/api.yml) elaborated below.
-* For date, the server only allows `yyyy-mm-dd`.
-* For time, the server only allows `hh:mm`
-* For prices and total, the server follows given regex `^\\d+\\.\\d{2}$` which matches strings that start with one or more digits, followed by a dot, and then exactly two digits, and nothing else.
-* Item description follows `^[\\w\\s\\-]+$` which matches letters, numbers, spaces and hyphens.
+## Corner Cases

+There can be a lot of corner cases for each input.
+The app covers a variety of corner cases with appropriate messages in response.
+For cases that dont have a dedicated message, the app gives a generic error message.

+Some checks the app does for each field are as follows (strictly based on api.yml):
+1. Retailer name:
+   - Must be a string.
+   - Cannot be empty.
+   - Can only contain letters, numbers, spaces, hyphens, and ampersands.
+This is done based on the pattern `^[\\w\\s\\-&]+$` given in api.yml file along with the assumption mentioned in the previous section.
+   - It is a required field

+2. purchaseDate:
+   - Must be a string.
+   - Cannot be empty.
+   - Must be in format `YYYY-MM-DD` with valid values.
+Values like 2020-00-00, 2024-02-31 etc are not allowed.
+   - It is a required field.
+   - Cannot be a future date.

+3. purchaseTime:
+   - Must be a string.
+   - Cannot be empty.
+   - Must be in format `HH:MM` (24 Hour Clock) with valid values.
+Values like 24:00, 99:99 etc are not allowed.
+   - It is a required field.

+4. Items:
+   - Must be an array containing shortDescription and price.
+   - Cannot be empty.
+   - Must have a minimum of 1 field.
+   - It is a required field.

+5. shortDescription:
+   - Must be a string.
+   - Cannot be empty.
+   - Can only contain letters, numbers, spaces, and hyphens.
+This is done based on the pattern `^[\\w\\s\\-]+$` given in api.yml file.
+   - It is a required field.

+6. price:
+   - Must be a string ( following the api.yml).
+   - Cannot be empty or NaN.
+   - Must be decimal number with 2 decimal places.
+This restriction is based on the pattern `^\\d+\\.\\d{2}$` given in api.yml file.
+   - It is a required field.
+   - Cannot be negative.
+   - Cannot be zero.
+   - Cannot be more than `10e10`.
+This is a design choice to avoid unrealistic price values.
+   - All the prices must add up to the total filed with an allowed error of 0.01

+7. total:
+   - Must be a string ( following the api.yml).
+   - Cannot be empty or NaN.
+   - Must be decimal number with 2 decimal places.
+This restriction is based on the pattern `^\\d+\\.\\d{2}$` given in api.yml file.
+   - It is a required field.
+   - Cannot be negative.
+   - Cannot be zero.
+   - Cannot be more than `10e10`.
+This is a design choice to avoid unrealistic total values.

+*Note that the input JSON field names should not vary in spelling.*

 ## Application Details